deeplearning4j/deeplearning4j/gettingstarted.md

         See http://icl.cs.utk.edu/lapack-for-windows/lapack/

-3. Install these from source (Maven central versions coming soon).
+3. Install either from source or maven central, below are the source instructions, add the below dependency coordinates in to your pom otherwise.

          git clone https://github.com/agibsonccc/java-deeplearning